casferna/mothergeo-py/docs/source/development/how-to/venv-win.rst

 After you activate the environment, your command prompt will be modified to reflect the change.

+**while running the above command , you might have the following error:
+PS C:\Users\casferna\cimservicesautomation> & c:/Users/casferna/cimservicesautomation/.venv/Scripts/activate.ps1
+You must 'source' this script: PS> . &
+To troubleshoot this:
+Change directory to "Scripts" using cd Scripts, once you're in the "Scripts" path use . activate to activate virtualenv.
+Don't forget the space after the dot.

 Add Libraries and Create a *requirements.txt* File
 ====================================================